Gfdcvn/discord-js-bot-template/README.md

 # discord-js-bot-template

 💻you can import this code to replit

-🎁if you use that make sure to credit me
+🎁if you use that make sure to give me  credit

 🎈enjoy using the code!

-# how to report bug
+# how to report a bug
-just make a pull request with the right code!
+Submit an issue or just make a pull request with the right code!